 No-one really knows the origin of Morris Dancing.
 The earliest written record of it is from 1448 and we know it was danced at the Tudor court and was enjoyed by Henry VIII and his daughter Queen Elizabeth.
 We also know that women have always done it despite what people say to us.
 It was suppressed, along with a lot of other enjoyable things, by the Puritans, but survived into the Restoration.
-A lot of the dances and tunes were by Victorians such as Cecil Sharp and Mary Neal.
+A lot of the dances and tunes were collected and recorded by Victorians such as Cecil Sharp and Mary Neal.
 A lot of the rest is speculation…

 Glory of the West was formed as part of a revival of interest in folk traditions including morris that happened in the 1970s.
 Today there are four main forms of the morris dance, each with its own style and traditions.
 Today morris has spread beyond the UK with lots of sides in America and other parts of the world.

 The main style that people think of when they think of Morris dancing and the one that we do, is Cotswold Morris.